The economy

 Stocks

-• Global equities recorded negative returns for the week.
+• Global equities rose sharply during the week.
 Emerging markets outperformed developed markets.

-• U.S. equities moved lower during the week.
-Industrials and consumer discretionary were the top-performing sectors, while healthcare and communication services were the primary market laggards
+• U.S. equities garnered positive returns.
+Communication services and information technology were the top-performing sectors, while energy and consumer staples were the primary market laggards.

-• Value stocks outperformed growth, while small caps outpaced large caps.
+• Growth stocks outperformed value, while large caps outpaced small caps.

 Bonds

-• Global bond markets declined for the week.
+• Global bond markets finished in negative territory for the week.

-• High-yield bonds led the markets, followed by corporate bonds and government bonds.
+• Government bonds led the markets, followed by corporate bonds and high-yield bonds.

 Important information